mike-fabian/ibus-typing-booster/content/docs/user/index.md

 colour as normal text, no matter what options to influence the preedit style are chosen in the setup tool of ibus-typing-booster.
 That is a missing feature in Wayland.

-###### 2_2_1_1
-## Simulate the behaviour of ibus-m17n

-{{< video label="Simulating ibus-m17n (hi-itrans)" mp4="/videos/user-docs/simulating-ibus-m17n-hi-itrans.mp4" >}}

-This video shows how one can emulate ibus-m17n using ibus-typing-booster by switching off all the features ibus-typing-booster has in addition to ibus-m17n.

-The ibus-m17n engines can be used to input many languages using all the input methods from m17n-lib and m17n-db.

-ibus-typing-booster can also use the same input methods from m17n-lib and m17n-db.
-So one can input all the languages in the same way one can with ibus-m17n.
-But ibus-typing-booster has many additional features like completion using dictionaries, spellchecking, predictions based on previous user input and being able to use several input methods/transliterations at the same time.

-But what if a user doesn’t need and want all the extra features of ibus-typing-booster at all, just simple type one language with one input method without any extra bells and whistles?

-One can still use ibus-typing-booster in that case by disabling all of the extra features.
-Then ibus-typing-booster behaves like any ibus-m17n engine.

-The advantage of simulating ibus-m17n using ibus-typing-booster is that there are probably fewer bugs because ibus-typing-booster is more actively maintained.

-To simulate ibus-m17n with ibus-typing-booster, one can use the following setup options:

-* Dictionaries and input methods tab:
-    * Remove all input methods except the one you want to use
-* Options tab:
-    * Check the option “Enable suggestions by key”
-    * Check the option “Off the record mode”
-* Key bindings tab:
-    * Remove all keys bound to the command “enable_lookup”
-    * Bind the command “commit_and_forward_key” to the key “Left”
-* Appearance tab:
-    * Set “Preedit underline” to “None”

-With these settings, no candidate lists will ever pop up because one would need to press a key to enable a suggestion but all such keys have been removed from the “enable_lookup” command.
-So candidate lists are never shown, just like in ibus-m17n.

-Binding the command “commit_and_forward_key” to the key “Left” also makes the behaviour more similar to ibus-m17n, by default “Left” does not commit but move the cursor left into the preedit.

-No user input is recorded because of enabling the option “Off the record mode”.
-Recording user input would be useless because stuff learned from user input is normally used to improve the quality of the suggestions based on previous input.
-But if there are never any suggestions, there is no need to record user input at all.

-Without candidate lists, dictionaries are useless, therefore it doesn’t matter which dictionaries are setup in the “Dictionaries and input methods” tab.
-One can remove them all or leave them there, it doesn’t matter.

-As one can see in the video, setting the above options one after another, ibus-typing-booster behaves more and more similar to ibus-m17n, when all above options are set, the behaviour looks identical.

 ###### 2_2_2
 ## Use inline completion